 • strengthen the structure across chapters or contributions, and

-• ensure the argument develops consistently across the manuscript.
+• ensure the argument and/or narrative develops consistently across the manuscript.

 • Articles